IIIF/training/europeana/README.md

 # Europeana Aggregator IIIF Training

-This training is part the [Europeana training on IIIF] sessions.
+This training is part the Europeana Aggregator training on IIIF.

 ## About IIIF